Parramatta: British colonisation

 The Battle of Parramatta, a major battle of the Australian frontier wars, occurred in March 1797 where Eora leader Pemulwuy led a group of Bidjigal warriors, estimated to be at least 100, in an attack on the town of Parramatta.
-The local garrison withdrew to their barracks and Peulwuy held the town until he was eventually shot and wounded.
+The local garrison withdrew to their barracks and Pemulwuy held the town until he was eventually shot and wounded.
 A year later, a government farm at Toongabbie was attacked by Pemulwuy, who challenged the New South Wales Corps to a fight.

 Governor Arthur Phillip built a small house for himself on the hill of The Crescent.
-In 1799 this was replaced by a larger residence which, substantially improved by Governor Lachlan Macquarie from 1815 to 1818, has survived to the present day, making it the oldest surviving Government House anywhere in Australia.
-It was used as a retreat by Governors until the 1850s, with one Governor (Governor Brisbane) making it his principal home for a short period in the 1820s.
+In 1799 this was replaced by a larger residence which was substantially improved by governor Lachlan Macquarie from 1815 to 1818 and has survived to the present day, making it the oldest surviving Government House anywhere in Australia.
+It was used as a retreat by governors until the 1850s, with governor Thomas Brisbane making it his principal home for a short period in the 1820s.

 In 1803, another famous incident occurred in Parramatta, involving a convicted criminal named Joseph Samuel, originally from England.
 Samuel was convicted of murder and sentenced to death by hanging, but the rope broke.
 In the second attempt, the noose slipped off his neck.
-In the third attempt, the new rope broke.
-Governor King was summoned and pardoned Samuel, as the incident appeared to him to be divine intervention.
+In the third attempt, the new rope broke. governor Philip Gidley King was summoned and pardoned Samuel, as the incident appeared to him to be divine intervention.

 In 1814, Macquarie opened a school for Aboriginal children at Parramatta as part of a policy of improving relations between Aboriginal and European communities.
 This school was later relocated to "Black Town".

+Post-federation

+Parramatta was gazetted as a city on 19 November 1976, and later, a suburb on 10 June 1994.

+The first significant skyscrapers began to emerge in Parramatta in the late 1990s and the suburb transformed into a major business and residential hub in the early 2000s.
+Since then, the suburb's growth has accelerated in the past decade.

+On 20 December 2024, the first stage of the Parramatta Light Rail was completed.